 Rajjo has created an ashram (sanctuary) for girls and women.
 The youngest students are taught to read.
 The adults are given a chance for employment, grounding spices, weaving beautiful pink saris, and when necessary picking up weapons to fight social injustices.
 Rajjo and her rose-hued gang members are asked to back Sumitra Bagrecha, a politician whose grand promises inspire hope in Rajjo.
 But when Sumitra reveals her callous, greedy nature, the Gulaab Gang become her worse enemy.
-Written by

 Did You Know?

 In order to break the ice between Madhuri Dixit and Juhi Chawla, director Soumik Sen made them sit in a room for 10 minutes and asked them to talk about whatever they want with each other.
 This technique really helped them both to get comfortable talking to each other on the sets as they never shared beyond a "hello" to each other before that.
 See more

 As the credits roll on the right side of the screen, the filmmakers acknowledge real life women fighting injustice and making a difference in their communities with a drawing and few sentences telling each woman's story.
 See more